ykai16/DARIC/README.md

 	+ To test the installation, please type `$ daric --help` in shell to see if help messages pop out.

 # Required files to start a DARIC analysis
-It requires two types of information to start a DARIC analysis: (1) Compartment type information, i.e. PC1 values or eigenvectors (2) Normalized contact matrice for each chromosome resulted from juicertools.
+It requires two types of information to start a DARIC analysis: (1) Compartment type information, i.e. PC1 values from [HOMER](http://homer.ucsd.edu/homer/interactions2/HiCpca.html) or eigenvectors from [Juicer](https://github.com/aidenlab/juicer).
+(2) Normalized contact matrice for each chromosome resulted from juicertools.

 ## 1. PC1 track or eigenvectors
 The compartment type information can be the PC1 values or eigenvalues for each genomic bin in .bigwig format.
 By default, a positive value represents that the associated genomic bin is in active compartment A, and a negative value represents inactive compartment B.